thesophile/thesophile/README.md

-# Hi, I'm Abhinav Babu
+# Hi, I'm Thesophike

 Welcome to my GitHub profile!

 ## About Me

-I’m Abhinav.
+I’m thesophile.
 I make websites because I have nothing better to do.

 I’m building a [site](https://manim.runwith.cloud) that renders Manim videos because apparently I enjoy pain.
 I also make a few [YouTube videos](https://youtube.com/@the_sophile) when my brain decides to cooperate.
 Between those two, I get to turn abstract ideas into something that actually looks and works like it should, which is close enough to “beautiful” for me.